 The PMA Store is open during regular museum hours.

-Treasures of British Art 1400-2000: The Berger Collection is the most significant private collection of British art in the United States.
+Treasures of British Art 1400-2000: The Berger Collection features the most significant private collection of British art in the United States.
 Spanning six centuries, this exhibition presents 50 masterpieces from this collection in a variety of subjects, styles, and eras.
-The Berger Collection rivals only the Metropolitan Museum of Art and the Yale Center for British Art in its holdings of British artworks from the 1500s and early 1600s.
-It’s truly one of the most unique private collections in the world, and we’re thrilled to have it at the PMA.
+The Berger Collection is rivaled only by the Metropolitan Museum of Art and the Yale Center for British Art in its holdings of British artworks from the 1500s and early 1600s.
+It’s truly one of the most unique private collections in the world.